Hanson19/RNAseq-Aging/README.md

 * Tximeta transcript quantification import.R
   * Script we used to get from quant.sf files for individual samples and summarize the results to a gene level.
+  * Cannot run without sample table and the sample quant files.

 #### Data frame directories: